paragraph-xyz/docs/src/pages/docs/nfts.md

 description: Discover how to integrate collectible content in your Paragraph newsletter for increased engagement & monetization.
 ---

-Elevate your newsletter experience with collectible content, offering new ways for creation, engagement and monetization
+Elevate your newsletter experience with collectible content, offering new ways for creation, engagement and monetization.

 * Collectible Content: Readers can save and own their favorite parts of your content.
 * Collectible Posts (coming soon!): Convert entire posts into NFTs, allowing readers to own their favorite pieces.